Starting a Syringe Pump: Information for clinicians

 Top Tip

 • When starting a syringe pump remember to review the oral medications to avoid duplication of dose.
-E.g. if inserting oxycodone into a pump, you will need to stop the oral modified release version
+E.g. if putting Oxycodone into a pump, you will need to stop the oral Oxycodone tablets

 Share